First drive review: The 2020 Volvo V60 Cross Country is Swedish perfection on wheels

 After what feels like 20 minutes (but probably really 35 seconds) the belt loosens its stranglehold on my body as the V60 Cross Country straightens out.

 No one will, or should, drive the V60 Cross Country this way, especially on public roads.
-But it shows how well sorted Volvo’s safety and stability control systems are to allow such antics.
-Just enough rope to hang yourself, but not enough to finish the job.
+But it shows how well sorted Volvo’s safety and stability control systems are to allow such antics; enough rope to hang yourself, but not enough to finish the job.

 2020 Volvo V60 Cross Country